 If it was only paid staff, Aaron’s parents are dead or out-of-town, could the staff figure out how to fill up a weekend afternoon with some friendly faces and meaningful activities in the community?

-Would Aaron be groomed and the staff person look at his toileting schedule so he is comfortable?
-Would Aaron be in status enhancing clothes that were clean and age-appropriate so he could blend into the community?
+Would Aaron be groomed and the staff person double-check his toileting schedule so he is comfortable?
+Would Aaron be in status-enhancing clothes that were clean and age-appropriate so he could blend into the community?

-I know K- can do it, because he and his family have known Aaron for years.
+I know Kevin can do it, because he and his family have known Aaron for years.
 But I can’t understand why other staff don’t get it.

 Aaron is currently between roommates, so right this minute, he has 1-1 staff.
 This is the best opportunity of his life for getting out into the community, when he gets a roommate it will be 1-2 people and much harder to take them out.